August 10, 2021

 Moringa Leaves

-Moringa South Africa: The crowning glory of the tree is its leaves.
+The crowning glory of the tree is its leaves.
 They contain the highest density of nutrients of any plant on earth.
 The leaves are little nutritional dynamos, just packed with amino acids, minerals, vitamins, and antioxidants.
 To be more specific, until now scientists have identified 92 nutrients, 46 antioxidants, 36 anti-inflammatories, 18 amino acids and 9 essential amino acids in Moringa leaves.
 Have a look at more information here.

-Hopefully, you now understand the worth of the Moringa Oleifera tree a bit better.
+Hopefully, you now understand the wort of the Moringa Oleifera tree a bit better.
 Above all, the impact that this plant can have on communities that are suffering from malnutrition is immense.
 In addition, there is enormous economic growth potential in Moringa farming, as the plantations are worked by local communities in mostly third-world countries.
 The more the international market for Moringa supplements grows and expands, the bigger the economical benefit to the people on the ground – literally.
 Moringa may just be the plant that saves the world from famine.

 It is vital to choose suppliers of Moringa that can verify their products as organic.
 Pesticides or other chemicals used to treat and colour the leaves and powder, end up in your body and nullify the benefits of the supplement.
 Our Moringa is farmed organically in Limpopo, South Africa, on land that is owned and worked on by the local communities.
 You can be assured that the products are of the highest quality and its production provides employment to many.
 Local is Lekker!